Diamondfan/cassnat_asr_public/README.md

 ## 2. Example, run librispeech.

 1. Go to egs/librispeech.
 Modify path.sh and specify the kaldi path (for feature extraction and etc.).
+2. ./run\_prepare.sh for preparing librispeech data (for the 100h experiment).
-2. Check the conf/transformer.yaml and make revisions on hyparameters if you like.
+3. Check the conf/transformer.yaml and make revisions on hyparameters if you like.
-3. ./run.sh.
+3. ./run\_art.sh.
 I suggest to run the script step by step.
-4. ./run\_fanat.sh.
+4. ./run\_cassnat.sh.
 Run the non-autoregressive model.
 You can directly run this step if you want to skip the Auto-regressive transformer.

 All the python codes are under src/.
 Some codes may not well organized since this is still in the period of experiments